 BBPersist is simple, elegant counting application that counts highs above the upper Bollinger Band and lows below the lower Bollinger Band and nets them to create an indicator.
 BBPersist displays the balance between strength and weakness over time and is very helpful in diagnosing that difficult analytical problem, the walk up or down the bands.

 BBIndex is a classic overbought/oversold indicator similar in application to the Commodity Channel Index (CCI).
 Indeed, it can be seen as a 'modern' version of CCI.
 Match the period to the trend that you are trading, 20 is the default, and use plus/minus 2.0 as the basic overbought/oversold reference levels with plus/minus 3.0 as extreme levels.
 BBIndex is also a superb divergence tool, and as such is helpful in identifying the beginnings and ends of trends.

 Normalized volume is volume divided by an average.
 This plot has two main uses; it allows you to judge whether volume is high or low on a relative basis and it allows the comparison of volume levels from issue to issue.
-You may specify the number of periods in the average; which in this case is always the average volume period specified for the EquiVolume chart.
-The horizontal line at 100% is where volume for that period equals its n-period average.
-It may be helpful to think of volume as high when it is above 125% and low when it is below 80%.
+You may specify the number of periods in the average; 50 is the default.
+The horizontal line at 100 is where volume for that period equals its n-period average.
+It may be helpful to think of volume as high when it is above 125 and low when it is below 80.